randomchaffee/randomchaffee/README.md

 # About Me

-Hi, I'm chaffee, a CS student, currently studying at the University of the Philippines Los Baños.
+Hi, I'm Evan (randomchaffee), a CS student, currently studying at the University of the Philippines Los Baños.

 I like creating utilities, automating, deploying, and creating meaningful projects.